baoning-zhu/Joint-Model-JAGS/README.md

 The multi-state component contains transition-specific baseline intensities and transition-specific covariate effects.

 The longitudinal and multi-state components are linked through shared random effects.
 For each transition, separate association parameters link the subject-specific longitudinal random intercept and random slope to the corresponding transition intensity.

+The JAGS model specification for the empirical analysis is embedded directly within the R script.

 ### Final MCMC settings